Private pilot licence PPL(H)

 Entry Requirements

-To begin the course, you must be at least 17 years old.
-The minimum age for licence issuance is 18.
-There is no maximum age limit.
-A good knowledge of Italian or English is required for radio communications and for studying the training material.
+There is no minimum or maximum age limit for training, however the minimum age for licence issue is 17 years.
+A good command of Italian or English is required for radio communications and for studying the course material.

 Medical certification